How Are Family Lawyer Retainer Fees Charged?

 AAA Family Law Mitigates These Three Problems

 Even a modest attorney retainer fee represents a major expense for many family law clients.
-With this in mind, I make my fees more manageable and predictable in two ways: (a) I offer payment plans in many of my cases and (b) in almost all of my cases, we offer a flat-fee retainer, instead of an hourly retainer.
+With this in mind, I make my fees more manageable and predictable in two ways: (a) I offer payment plans in many of my cases and (b) in almost all of cases, we offer a flat-fee retainer, instead of an hourly retainer.
 With a flat-fee retainer, my client does not have to stress about how much each phone call or e-mail will cost or won’t be shocked by the monthly bills.
 Instead, I estimate how many hours I will spend on your case based on its degree of complexity and charge an appropriate flat fee that you will know before making a payment or signing a contract.
 For additional information please see the AAA Family Law page Retainer Fees.

 If you have any questions about my fees, or any family law matter, I encourage you to call AAA Family Law at 407-260-6001 and make an appointment for an initial consultation.
 There, I will learn about your case, explain my plan to achieve your legal objectives and quote you my lawyer retainer fee.

 For more information of AAA Family Law retainer fees, please see: